hyprwm/hyprland-wiki/content/configuring/core/_index.md

 #### Editor autocompletion

-Pre-generated Lua stub can be found in `/usr/share/hypr/stubs/` directory.
+A pre-generated Lua stub can be found in the `/usr/share/hypr/stubs/` directory (NixOS systems can find it in `/run/current-system/sw/share/hypr/stubs/`).
 Configure your LSP to include that directory in your Lua workspace to enable autocompletion.

 {{< tabs >}}